Traditional Japanese Gold Leaf Is Alive in Kanazawa

 The traditional production of gold leaf, called kinpaku in Japanese, has a long history in this beautifully preserved city.
 In 1593, Lord Toshiie Maeda ordered the Kaga domain, the site of the present-day Kanazawa, to produce gold and silver leaf— a long and arduous process that requires the repeated pounding of metals into impossibly thin sheets.

 Kanazawa was a wealthy castle town with a strong Pure Land Buddhism foundation, and the domain’s lords put their wealth towards arts and crafts.
 Gold leaf was used to show off the lords’ riches and influence.
-It adorned temples and shrines, as well as pottery, lacquerware and scrolls.
+It adorned temples and shrines, was used in traditional Japanese ceremonies, as well as on pottery, lacquerware and scrolls.

 The Tokugawa shogunate, Japan’s last feudal military government, began to regulate gold and silver foil in 1696.
 In ensuing years, gold leaf production was limited to certain areas of Japan, including Kyoto and Edo.
 The industry eventually ceased entirely in many localities, but Kanazawa hung on tenaciously.
 Today, the city makes 99 percent of all gold leaf produced in Japan.
 The staff person at Sakuda tells me that the gold leaf that covers Kinkakuji, the famed golden pavilion in Kyoto, was made by Sakuda artisans.